Graphs of curves and arcs quasi-isometric to big mapping class groups

 These lemmas together give the main result of this subsection:

-\begin{prop} If $\Sigma$ has tame end space and either finite positive genus, two or infinitely many maximal ends that are not all equivalent, or at least three but finitely many maximal ends, then for any graph $\Gamma$ whose vertices are curves on $\Sigma$, the orbit map $\MCG(\Sigma) \to \Gamma$ is not a quasi-isometry. \end{prop} \begin{proof} If $\Sigma$ has finite positive genus, this is Lemma \ref{finite_genus}.
+\begin{prop} If $\Sigma$ has tame end space and $\MCG(\Sigma)$ has a well-defined quasi-isometry type, and if $\Sigma$ has either finite positive genus, two or infinitely many maximal ends that are not all equivalent, or at least three but finitely many maximal ends, then for any graph $\Gamma$ whose vertices are curves on $\Sigma$, the orbit map $\MCG(\Sigma) \to \Gamma$ is not a quasi-isometry. \end{prop} \begin{proof} If $\Sigma$ has finite positive genus, this is Lemma \ref{finite_genus}.
 If it has two maximal ends, this is Lemma \ref{two_diff_ends}.
 If it has at least three but finitely many maximal ends, this is Lemma \ref{finite_ends}.
 If it has infinitely many maximal ends, this is Lemma \ref{inf_ends}. \end{proof}